mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 Someone who is able to develop the distributed algorithms to make sense out of big data

 ## Classification analysis
 A systematic process for obtaining important and relevant information about data, also meta data called; data about data.

 ## Cloud computing
+Cloud Computing is a distributed computing system hosted and running on remote servers and accessible from anywhere on the internet.
 A distributed computing system over a network used for storing data off-premises.
 This can  include  ETL,  data  storage,  application development, and data analytics.
 Examples: Amazon Cloud and Google Cloud.

 Cloud computing is one of the must-known big data terms.
 It is a new paradigm computing system which offers visualization of computing resources to run over the standard remote server for storing data and provides IaaS, PaaS, and SaaS.
 Cloud Computing provides IT resources such as Infrastructure, software, platform, database, storage and so on as services.
 Flexible scaling, rapid elasticity, resource pooling, on-demand self-service are some of its services.

 ## Distributed computing